 - any individual retained by the University and authorized by the president to engage in state lobbying on behalf of the university.

-- Notwithstanding the forgoing the chair of the university staff council and the chair of the university faculty council may engage in state lobbying on behalf of their respective constituencies when acting in their capacities as elected representatives of their respective councils.
+- Notwithstanding the forgoing, the chair of the University of Colorado Staff Council and the chair of the university faculty council may engage in state lobbying on behalf of their respective constituencies when acting in their capacities as elected representatives of their respective councils.